Usagimimi/pynic/README.md

-# pyIface
+# pyNIC
-A Python interface to get Network Interface Cards(NIC) on Linux.
+A Python interface to get Network Interface Cards(NIC) information on Linux.

+## Dependencies

+You must install the Python headers.

+On Debian and Ubuntu:

+    $ sudo apt-get install python-dev

 ## Installation